 Article Written and Submitted By: @Savs4Runner

-Grille Marker Lights Modification Step by Step Installation on 5th Gen 4Runner
+Grille Marker Lights & Raptor Lights – Step by Step DIY Installation on 5th Gen 4Runner

 First, make sure you have everything set and ready to go.
 I purchased most of these off Amazon.
 If they are not off Amazon, you can find them at any auto parts store.
 I also went to True Value and Auto Zone.
 But, you can get 90% of this if not everything on Amazon, so it should make the purchasing part go smoothly as we have all the links right here.

 Keep in mind, this install offers multiple options for installing and running the 4Runner marker lights.
-You can install the marker lights as an on/off switch or install the marker lights to run ignition on.
+You can install the lights as an on/off switch or install the lights to run ignition on.
 Try not to get overwhelmed by all the pictures and products.
-Just read through this install before and decide which way you would like to install your 4Runner marker lights.
+Just read through this install before you decide which direction to go.

 - Marker lights